Culture of New York City: Festivals and parades

+The Macy's Thanksgiving Day Parade is the world's largest parade.

 New York, with its many ethnic communities and cultural venues, has a large number of major parades and street festivals.
 SummerStage in Central Park is one of about 1,200 free concerts, dance, theater, and spoken word events citywide sponsored by the City Parks Foundation.

 The Village Halloween Parade is an annual holiday parade and street pageant presented the night of every Halloween (October 31) in Greenwich Village.
 Stretching more than a mile, this cultural event draws two million spectators, fifty thousand costumed participants, dancers, artists and circus performers, dozens of floats bearing live bands and other musical and performing acts, and a worldwide television audience of one hundred million.

 The Feast of San Gennaro, originally a one-day religious commemoration, is now an 11-day street fair held in mid-September in Manhattan's Little Italy.
 Centered on Mulberry Street, which is closed to traffic for the occasion, the festival generally features parades, street vendors, sausages and zeppole, games, and a religious candlelit procession which begins immediately after a celebratory mass at the Church of the Most Precious Blood.
 Another festival is held with the same attractions at New York's other Little Italy, in the Fordham/Belmont area in the Bronx.
 The streets are closed to traffic and the festivities begin early in the morning and proceed late into the night.

-Other major parades include the annual Macy's Thanksgiving Day Parade, presented by Macy's Department Store and lasting three hours on Thanksgiving Day, which features enormous inflatable balloons, and Puerto Rican Day Parade which is held along Fifth Avenue (Manhattan) from 44th Street to 86th Street.
+Other major parades include the annual Macy's Thanksgiving Day Parade, the world's largest parade, presented by Macy's Department Store and lasting three hours on Thanksgiving Day, which features enormous inflatable balloons, and Puerto Rican Day Parade which is held along Fifth Avenue (Manhattan) from 44th Street to 86th Street.
 The parade also extends through other ethnic Puerto Rican neighborhoods throughout the city in Brooklyn and the Bronx.

 A crowd in Times Square awaits the countdown to the start of 2006.

-A major component of New Year's Eve celebrations in the United States is the "ball dropping" on top of One Times Square that is broadcast live on national television.
+The largest New Year's Eve celebration in the world is the "ball dropping" on top of One Times Square that is broadcast live on national television.
 A 1,070-pound, 6-foot-diameter Waterford Crystal ball, high above Times Square, is lowered starting at 23:59:00 and reaching the bottom of its tower at the stroke of midnight (00:00:00).
-New York Harbor From 1982 to 1988, New York dropped a large apple in recognition of its nickname, "The Big Apple."
+New York Harbor From 1982 to 1988, New York dropped a large apple in recognition of its nickname, "The Big Apple".
 Dick Clark hosted televised coverage of the event from 1972 to 2011 with his show, Dick Clark's New Year's Rockin' Eve.
 For about four decades, until one year before his death in 1977, Canadian violinist and bandleader Guy Lombardo and his Royal Canadians serenaded the United States from the ballroom of the Waldorf-Astoria Hotel on Park Avenue.
 Their recording of the traditional song Auld Lang Syne still plays as the first song of the new year in Times Square.